 For more information about the Direct Loan Program, visit www.direct.ed.gov

-Private Student Alternative Loans
+Private Student or Parent Alternative Loans

 Education Loans help bridge the gap between the actual cost of education and the limited amount the government allows you to borrow in its programs.
 Private loans are offered by private lenders and there are no federal forms to complete.
 Eligibility for private student loans often depends on your credit score.

-It is better to apply for a private loan with a cosigner even if you could qualify for a loan on your own.
+Students are encouraged to apply for a private loan with a cosigner even if you could qualify for a loan on your own.
 Just applying with a cosigner usually results in a slightly lower rate, as such loans are not as risky for the lender.
 Moreover, the interest rates and fees are usually based on the higher of the two credit scores.
 So if your cosigner has a much better credit score than you, it could result in a much lower interest rate.

 Please know that you have the right to borrow through the lender of your choice and you are not limited to those included through the Private Education Loan Selection Tools.